paulbrenker/tex-github-workflow/README.md

 - [ ] Test for compatibility with multi file latex projects document this in improvements only ci
 - [ ] pages option to showcase current release and document it in advanced
-- [ ] Comment to a PR always the newest Build Artifacts